CubeAPM

 CubeAPM: Supports both SaaS and Bring-Your-Own-Cloud (BYOC) options, giving teams full control of where data resides.
 It’s built for enterprises with strict compliance needs—data never leaves your infrastructure, ensuring adherence to regulations.
 Setup remains lightweight since it’s vendor-managed post-deployment.

-Grafana: Available in Cloud (Free, Pro, Enterprise) or self-hosted form.
+Grafana: Available in SaaS or Self-hosted.
 The self-hosted LGTM stack provides full control but adds DevOps overhead for scaling and maintenance.
-Grafana Cloud simplifies this but shifts data custody to Grafana’s infrastructure.

 Pricing: Approximate Cost for Small, Mid-Sized & Large Teams